stevencc92/healthcare-waste-audit/README.md

 # When Metrics Fail
 ## Why Institutional Food Waste Logs Don’t Enable Accountability

+### Intro
+50 — but 50 what?
+Pounds?
+Pans?
+Portions?
+This question, unanswerable from real institutional food waste logs, is the starting point for this project.

 ### Overview
 This project examines a real-world food usage log used in a large institutional kitchen and evaluates whether the log can meaningfully measure food waste or support accountability.